35 Easy Metal Guitar Songs for Beginners (2023 with Video Lessons)

 Very few people can appreciate the overall composition and songwriting of a death metal piece.
 The vocals make the singer sound like Cookie Monster having a heyday in Sesame Street.
 The distorted guitar works are also more extreme than other subgenres of heavy metal.
 Now, just because this type of song is the most punishing form of heavy metal doesn’t mean you can no longer play this 2004 song by Lamb of God.
 You still can.

 Most metal songs will test your fretting capabilities.
 This one will test your fingerpicking stamina.
-The song requires the very rapid picking of the strings, while your fretting fingers are either stationary on the fretboard or dancing all over it.
+The song requires the very rapid picking of the strings while your fretting fingers are either stationary on the fretboard or dancing all over it.
 What makes the song so badass is its singular focus on the low registers.

 24. Mercury by Clutch

 There are plenty of easy-to-learn killer guitar licks on the 2005 opus of Clutch.
 One of the simplest that you can learn as a beginner is the core guitar riff of Mercury.
 It has some of the simpler licks in Clutch’s album that beginners should find easy enough to execute.
-The thing here is that you will be able to train your ears in listening to the ever-present influence of classic blues in other genres like heavy metal.
+The thing here is that you will be able to train your ears to listen to the ever-present influence of classic blues in other genres like heavy metal.

 You’ll also be strumming most of the time.
 Only in certain sections of the song will you have to employ a few neat fingerpicking techniques.
-The fingerstyle on the fretboard are also not as furious as what other heavy metal songs dictate.
+The fingerstyle on the fretboard is also not as furious as what other heavy metal songs dictate.
 That’s all you need to play this piece.

 25. The Devil’s Orchard by Opeth